 Your customers could file a claim of faulty products, malpractice, or have a “slip and fall” accident on your property.

-Other problems can come if you have not taken specific steps to plan for leadership succession should something unexpected happen to a key employee.
+Other problems can come if you have not taken specific steps to plan for leadership succession.
+Problems could arise should something unexpected happen to a key employee.